pbrisbin/pbrisbin.com/posts/2013-05-30-faster_mail.md

 I used to sync everything down from Gmail into the local Maildir assuming I'd want the option to search it.
-Turns out, I almost never do, in stead these mailboxes just clutter up any view of "what's new" that mutt is trying to give me.
+Turns out, I almost never do, instead these mailboxes just clutter up any view of "what's new" that mutt is trying to give me.

 Assuming you're using my [python helper][] for offlineimap, you can very